Kangxiaoneuq/FADsite/README.md

 # FADsite
 A novel fusion technology utilizing complex network and sequence information for FAD-binding site identification.

-All data used in this article can be found in the ./dataset The  codes for FADsite is available in ./src.
-And the demo and corresponding documentation files can be found in ./demo.
+All data used in this article can be found in the ./dataset.
+The  codes and the trained models are available in ./src.
+And the demos can be found in ./demo.
 See our paper for more details.

 Requirements